We support women and girls in war and crisis zones

 on sexualised wartime violence

-Research studies are planned to investigate the long-lasting consequences of sexualised wartime violence and the impacts of compensation payments.
-Furthermore, these scientific analyses are intended to contribute to improving the legal situation and social recognition of children born of wartime rape.
+Research studies investigate the long-lasting consequences of sexualised wartime violence and the impacts of compensation payments.
+Furthermore, these scientific analyses contribute to improving the legal situation and social recognition of children born of wartime rape.
 They also contain recommendations for legislative changes and networking.

 Portrait photo of Jasna Zečević